 - Allowing non-technical students a chance to gain a greater appreciation for technical fields

 The Model Bridge Building Competition is open to middle and high school students in North Carolina.
-Registration begins each fall, and regional and final competitions are in early spring.
+Registration begins each fall, and regional and final competitions take place in early spring.

-Teachers can use the competition as a classroom project, select students within their schools to work on the project as a team or have several student teams compete in a school-wide competition with the winning team representing the school at the regional competition.
+Teachers can use the competition as a classroom project, select students to work on the project as a team, or have several student teams compete in a school-wide competition with the winner representing the school at the regional competition.

 NCDOT accepts only one model bridge entry per school.

 By participating in the competition, students will:

 - Expand their vocabulary of geometry, bridges and construction

 - Apply bridge vocabulary in a paper on the history and reasoning of bridge construction

 - Practice design interpretation by building a model bridge that meets NCDOT criteria

 - Use logical reasoning to inspect their bridge to determine if it meets the criteria